jdlogan0/chordclash-dev-portfolio/README.md

 When a note passes the range where it can be hit and removes itself from the queue, it sets the score to miss for any player that does not have a score already associated with that note.

+When accuracy is calculated and scores are updated, the functions also take into accound powerups and skills that may affect these calculations.
+For example, if a player has the Auto Perfect powerup activated, their score will be changed to Perfect before damage is calculated.

 ## Player Input

 My unfamiliarity with Unreal made it really hard for me to figure out player input.
-I had somehow missed that you couldn't control regular actors with keys the the same way you could with pawns, and I couldn't understand why code that looked exactly the same as tutorials wasn't working.
+I was trying to control regular actors with keys the the same way you would with pawns, and I couldn't tell why code that looked exactly the same as tutorials wasn't working.

 I finally made the NoteSpawner into a pawn, and everything fell into place up until I transitioned from my test project into the actual project.
-Skipping ahead a bit - since we had a set camera in the real game, the camera switching after the NoteSpawner was possessed posed a problem.
+Since we had a set camera in the real game, the camera switching after the NoteSpawner was possessed posed a problem.
 There weren't clear answers for stopping this automatic switch, despite it feeling like something that should be a simple toggle, so I decided to make the NoteSpawner back into a regular actor and handle input a different way.
 Instead of the NoteSpawner directly firing off events from action mapping, the level blueprint does.
 It then uses a reference to NoteSpawner to call a function that handles the input.

-> #### GitHub
->
-> This is the point where I finally moved from my test project to the actual repository.
-I'd used git before (and was using it more than ever with another class this term), but I had no clue how to use it with Unreal.
-> I asked a team member for help, and she walked me through setting up GitHub desktop.
-> In general, using GitHub for version control went very smoothly for us.
-We all actively communicated who was working with what Blueprints, so we rarely dealt with merge conflicts, and most were because of slight changes people accidentally made that could be ignored.

-## Implementing Powerups and Skills

-There were some powerups and skills that affected the calculations done by the NoteSpawner.

 ## Singer Switching

 One feature that I was set on including in our final product was the singers switching based on player health.
-It may not have been essential to gameplay, but it was one of my favorite quirks of the multiplayer game and I was *going* to make it work.
+It may not have been essential to gameplay, but it was one of my favorite quirks of the multiplayer game.

-Sequences aren’t really made for dynamic stuff - there are some options for making it dynamic, but it's not necessarily clear what *can't* be dynamic.
+Sequences aren’t really made to be dynamically changed at runtime - there are some options available, but it's not necessarily clear what *can't* be dynamic.

 I was initially able to get the switch to happen smoothly using subsequences.
 There were two subsequences that each had just the audio for the singer.
-An event track in the main sequence had keys for every point I wanted the singers to possibly switch (more or less every time, or whenever there was a pause).
+An event track in the main sequence had keys for every point I wanted the singers to possibly switch.
 When the event was triggered, the correct subsequence was deactivated using loops to go through tracks and disable every section.

 <p align = "center">
   <img width="1274" alt="og_sequence" src="https://github.com/jdlogan0/chordclash-dev-portfolio/assets/143477762/ff655f84-f2ea-458d-bfe0-e2270690291a">